torvalds/linux/Documentation/virt/kvm/api.rst

 The structure contains a flags and a reserved field for future extensions.
-As the kernel never checked for flags == 0 and QEMU never pre-zeroed flags and reserved, these fields can not be used in the future without breaking compatibility.
+As the kernel never checked for flags == 0 and QEMU never pre-zeroed flags and reserved, these fields can analt be used in the future without breaking compatibility.

-If -ENOBUFS is returned the buffer provided was too small and userspace may retry with a bigger buffer.
+If -EANALBUFS is returned the buffer provided was too small and userspace may retry with a bigger buffer.

 4.95 KVM_S390_SET_IRQ_STATE